 I am a writer of fiction and poetry.
 I enjoy blending the supernatural with science and a touch of the macabre.
 We can thank an early fascination with Saki, Heinlein, and taxidermy for that.

-I wrote poetry initially, inspired by the works of Thomas, Elliot, and Rimbaud.
-I only began writing short stories later, in my twenties.
-Some I liked.
-I flirted with the idea of developing a writing career then, between adventures to France, Belgium, and California, and a dalliance with parapsychology.
-Professors at the University of South Carolina in Columbia encouraged me to keep at it.
-When I finally graduated in the mid-nineties after finishing my creative writing thesis, “Laslo: Part I of A Relativist Work,” I’d spent more than a year obsessing over it.
+I wrote poetry initially, inspired by the works of Thomas, Elliot, and Rimbaud and was fortunate enough to receive the mentoring of the late U.S. poet laureate James Dickey towards the end of my undergraduate studies in English literature.
+I only began writing short stories in my twenties.
+Some I even liked.
+I flirted with the idea of developing a writing career then, between adventures to France, Belgium, and California, and an unsuccessful dalliance with parapsychology.
+Professors at the University of South Carolina in Columbia encouraged me to keep up the writing, fiction as well as non-fiction.
+And when I finally graduated in the mid-nineties after completing a creative writing thesis titled “Laslo: Part I of A Relativist Work,” I’d spent more than a year obsessing over it.

 I became a lawyer.
-Like many lawyers drawn in by the promise of earning a good living through writing, I neglected to ask: “Writing what?”
-I moved to North Carolina with my husband and lived on the side of a mountain and even practiced law for a couple of years before concluding it was the wrong path for me.
+At 33.
+Snapped my fingers, just like that, and voila!
+No, I’m joking; it took a minute or two.
+But like many lawyers seduced by the promise of earning a good living through writing, I’d neglected to ask: “Writing what?”
+But by the time I did, fully invested and with a job lined up, I’d moved to North Carolina with my husband to live in a cabin on the side of a mountain, foolishly imagining we’d be able to afford to live off the grid.
+Hah!
+I practiced law for a couple of those years before concluding it was the wrong path for me.

 I still don’t know how to introduce myself.